Table of Content:

-- What are implant supported dentures?
+- What are implant supported dentures (overdentures)?

-- What are the benefits of implant supported dentures?
+- What are the benefits of overdentures?

 - What are the different types of implant supported dentures?

-- One obvious advantage is that overdenture are more secure and stable.
-This means you can talk, eat and laugh with more confidence.
-Plus, you no longer have to worry about your teeth flying out accidentally!
+An obvious advantage of adding dental implants to support your dentures is the added security and stability.
+This means that you get to eat and talk better and with more confidence.
+Plus, you no longer have to worry about your teeth flying out by accident.

-2 dental implants and overdenture
+2 dental implants plus overdenture

-- 4 dental implants and overdenture
+4 dental implants plus overdenture